Antiik91/Tablehockey-gamehandler/README.md

 # Tablehockey-gamehandler
-A program to handle games and stats of table hcokey
+A program to handle games and stats of table hockey test